WGrape/lexer/README.md

 ### <span id="42">(2) Web preview and testing</span>

-> The automated test will be automatically completed before the page is opened, open the browser console to view the specific situation of the automated test
+> The automated testing will be automatically completed before the page is opened, open your browser console to see the result of testing

-In order to view the work effect of ```lexer``` in real time, and to facilitate its development and testing, there is a ```index.html``` file in the root directory of the project.
-Open it directly in the browser, and after entering the code Will automatically output the ```Token``` generated after ```lexer``` analysis, as shown in the figure below
+In order to observe the result of ```lexer``` in real time, and to debug and test, there is a ```index.html``` file in the root directory of this project.
+Open it directly in your browser, and after entering the code will automatically output the ```Token``` generated after ```lexer``` analysis, as shown in the figure below

 ```c
 int a = 10;